How to Answer a Summons for Debt Collection in Florida (2024 Guide)

 Under the Federal Debt Collection Practices Act (FDPCA), debt collection agencies must validate a debt in writing within 5 days of contacting you about it.
 If they never validate the debt, you should send them a Debt Validation Letter before sending them any money.
 Many collection agencies give up after receiving such a letter, because it would cost them more time and resources to verify the debt.

 If the collection agency cannot validate the debt, they must cease contact with you.
 In this case, you are not obligated to pay anything.
-Check out this article for more information on paying off your debt to a collections agency.
+Check out the following guide if you have ever asked yourself, "Should you never pay a debt collection agency?" for more information on paying off your debt to a collections agency.

 What if I haven't been sued yet?